csisl/PunchBuggy/README.md

 Now you can keep score with the Punch Buggy app!

-Create users and keep track of how many puncy buggies they have seen and the color they got.
+Create users and keep track of how many punch buggies they have seen and the color they got.